tlevine/urchin/readme.md

     urchin

 ## Writing tests
-Make a directory named `tests`.
-Inside it, put files that begin with `test` that exit `0` on success and something else on fail.
-Then run urchin from the parent directory of the `tests` directory.
+Make a root directory for your tests.
+Inside it, put executable files that exit `0` on success and something else on fail.
+Non-executable files are ignored, so you can store fixtures right next to your tests.
+Run urchin from inside the tests directory.

 ## More about writing tests
 Tests are organized recursively in directories, where the names of the files